VickyFengYu/springboot-kafka/README.md

 cd kafka_2.12-2.5.0
 ```

-### Running a Multi-Broker Apache Kafka Cluster on a Single Node

-### Configure and start Multiple Kafka Brokers on a Single Node
+### Configure and start multi-broker cluster on a single Node

 #### The first broker:
 ```